 Enter Concord Law School, with its mission of making high-quality legal education affordable and accessible.
 By leveraging technology, Concord offers tuition that is a fraction of the cost of many traditional private law schools, without compromising on educational rigor.
 Lower debt means more options at graduation.
 And due to the flexible online format, students do not need to quit their jobs or move near a brick-and-mortar campus, meaning fewer opportunity costs as well.

 As online legal education becomes more familiar to the public, I believe all but the most elite traditional law schools will have a harder time demonstrating their value proposition and justifying the tuition they charge.
 I expect some will fade away altogether.
 I also believe that Concord Law School is in the best position to take their place.

 Concord was the first online law school in the nation, and continues to be an innovator, offering not only its Juris Doctor (JD) degree but also the Executive Juris Doctor (EJD) degree with a variety of specialty tracks.
-Concord has the benefit of being part of Kaplan University, a regionally accredited institution, with teams of specialists who can help us integrate cutting-edge distance and adult learning research into our comprehensive curriculum.
+Concord has the benefit of being part of Purdue University Global, a regionally accredited institution, with teams of specialists who can help us integrate cutting-edge distance and adult learning research into our comprehensive curriculum.
 Our faculty are top notch and dedicated to student success.
 And our students enjoy a vibrant community.
 They come from diverse backgrounds and a range of professions and industries.
 Some choose to earn a law degree to enhance their current work, while others seek to embark on new careers or change career fields.
 Many report that their experience at Concord was far more engaging than they thought possible.